-1.3 Warning—Mercury has been designated by the United States Environmental Protection Agency and many state agencies as a hazardous material that can cause central nervous system, kidney and liver damage.
+1.4 Warning—Mercury has been designated by the United States Environmental Protection Agency and many state agencies as a hazardous material that can cause central nervous system, kidney, and liver damage.
 Mercury, or its vapor, may be hazardous to health and corrosive to materials.
-Caution should be taken when handling mercury and mercury containing products.
-See the applicable Material Safety Data Sheet (MSDS) for details and EPA’s website (http://www.epa.gov/mercury/index.htm) for additional information.
-Users should be aware that selling mercury and/or mercury containing products into your state may be prohibited by state law.
+Caution should be taken when handling mercury and mercury-containing products.
+See the applicable Safety Data Sheet (SDS) or Material Safety Data Sheet (MSDS) for details and the EPA’s website (http://www.epa.gov/mercury/index.htm) for additional information.
+Users should be aware that selling mercury and/or mercury-containing products in your state may be prohibited by state law.

 UNSPSC Code 30121600(Asphalts)